 I also write for TV.
 I currently have two scripts in development – the TV adaptation of Everything I Know About Love with Working Title TV and a comedy drama with Tiger Aspect.

 Before I became a full-time freelance writer in 2015, I worked full-time in TV.
 My first job in 2011 was as the Story Producer for series 2-5 of The BAFTA-winning Made in Chelsea, made by Monkey Kingdom.
-I then worked in structured reality, comedy and entertainment development at Monkey Kingdom and drama development at Objective Productions for three years.
+I then worked in structured reality, comedy and entertainment development at Monkey Kingdom and drama development at Objective Productions.
 I was script assistant on the final series of E4’s Fresh Meat and directed all the behind-the-scenes online videos for the last series of Fresh Meat and the last series of Channel 4’s Peep Show.

 In 2015, my first short film Anna, Island – co-written and co-directed with Lauren Bensted produced by Ben Woodsmith and starring Sia Berkeley, Harry Michell, Jessie Cave, and Alfie Brown – was accepted to The London Short Film Festival.
 Prior to that, we also made The Confluence; a short documentary film about two friends who swim around Tagg’s Island – a little known haven in The Thames.
 Both can be watched in the film section of this site.

 From 2016-2018, I wrote a weekly newsletter, The Dolly Mail.
 It featured a piece written by me at the top and a guest piece by a writer whose work I love.
 It gained just under 10,000 subscribers.
 You can still read the archive of all the early newsletters here and later ones can be read here.